-Laura has developed a new model for shelter grounded in neighborhood-based, service-enriched programs.
+Laura has developed a new model for emergency shelter grounded in neighborhood-based, service-enriched programs.
 Working with stakeholders and Council, DHS implemented an overhaul of the TANF Program to end the 60-month cliff and better support families to meet their employment and education goals.
-In partnership with the Office of the Attorney General’s Office and law enforcement agencies, DHS expanded youth diversion programs that strengthening families and helping young people find a path to safe and healthy development.
+In partnership with the Office of the Attorney General’s Office and law enforcement agencies, DHS expanded youth diversion programs that strengthen families and help young people find a path to safe and healthy development.

-Director Zeilinger is an attorney with a long-standing commitment to underserved populations.
-Prior to re-joining DHS, she served as the Executive Director of the United States Interagency Council on Homelessness (USICH), where she was responsible for the implementation of Opening Doors: Federal Strategic Plan to Prevent and End Homelessness, an effort that includes the coordination of Federal homelessness policies among 19 Federal departments and agencies, as well as partnerships with State and local communities, non-profits, and the private sector.
+Prior to her appointment as DHS director, Laura served as the executive director of the United States Interagency Council on Homelessness (USICH), where she was responsible for the implementation of Opening Doors: Federal Strategic Plan to Prevent and End Homelessness, an effort that includes the coordination of federal homelessness policies among 19 federal departments and agencies, as well as partnerships with state and local communities, non-profits, and the private sector.

-She joined USICH in 2011, having previously served as Deputy Director.

-Previously, Director Zeilinger served at DHS as Deputy Director for Program Operations.
-There, she led the creation of more than 1,000 units of permanent supportive housing as part of the Homeless No More Plan and designed and implemented the District’s Housing First Initiative.
-Prior to her work with DHS, Director Zeilinger served as the Mayor’s liaison to DHS and the Office of Disability Rights.
-She has also led international economic development efforts, managing a technical assistance project to reform the pension system in the Republic of Kazakhstan.
+She joined USICH in 2011 after previously serving as deputy director for program operations for DHS where she led the creation of more than 1,000 units of permanent supportive housing as part of the Homeless No More Plan and designed and implemented the District’s Housing First Initiative.
+Before her work with DHS, Laura served as the Mayor’s liaison to DHS and the Office of Disability Rights.
+She has also led international economic development efforts, managing a technical assistance project to reform the pension system in The Republic of Kazakhstan.